 Welcome home to Kenmore Place, a beautiful Ardent Community featuring one and two-bedroom flats with an open island kitchen and living room combo!
 Enjoy everyday living and entertaining in your new home, complete with many lifestyle-enhancing features.
 Kenmore Place offers a stunning pool and sundeck, a 24-hour onsite fitness center, resident cyber stations, and much more.
 Experience easy living

-Redwood Marysville SR 4 is where youll find the single-story apartment you've been looking for.
-Live in a two-bedroom, two-bathroom, pet-friendly apartment rental home with an attached garage.
-Enjoy being surrounded by charming greenery, with all the amenities you could need at just a stones throw away.
-Plus, you can get to all the arts, entertainment, dining and attractions of Columbus in 35
+Redwood Marysville is where youll find the single-story apartment you've been looking for.
+Live in a two-bedroom, two-bathroom, pet-friendly home with an attached garage.
+Enjoy being surrounded by beautiful greenery, with all the amenities of Marysville just a stones throw away.
+You can even get to the hustle and bustle of Columbus in just 40 minutes.
+But more than that, you can feel at home in a

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.